d1sc0/tgf-parkrun-tools/README.md

 This is a hobby project to grab some event results and volunteers stats for TGF parkrun ready for some analysis.

+## To-do

+Try and get Github actions working with Fetch or Axios so can automate on schedule

 ## Grab all results and completed volunteers rosters for an event as .csv

 1. clone the repo and CD into the project folder